 Michigan car seat laws for child passengers 16 years of age and older:

-In Michigan, if a child 16 or older is a “front seat passenger” (or the driver), then the car seat laws state he or she must “wear a properly adjusted and fastened safety belt . . .”
+If a child 16 or older is a riding in he front (or the driver), then the car seat laws state he or she must “wear a properly adjusted and fastened safety belt . . .”
 (MCL 257.710e(3))

-Although the laws don’t specifically address the issue, one could argue that a child who is 16 or older who is riding in the rear seat is not obligated to wear a safety belt.
+Although it doesn’t specifically address the issue, one could argue that a child who is 16 or older who is riding in the rear seat is not obligated to wear a safety belt.

 However, obligated or not, it’s safe, advisable and responsible for 16 year olds – or anyone – to wear a safety belt when riding in the rear seat.

 What do the laws say about seating children 4 years of age and older?

 Unfortunately, Michigan car seat laws are silent about where kids 4 years of age and older must be positioned in the vehicle, i.e., whether they must be seated in the rear seat or whether they may be seated in either the rear or the front seat.

 As I mentioned above, the only specific legal requirement is that children under the age of 4 must be seated in a rear seat.